-Naturally, gathering evidence isn’t at the top of your priorities — you just want to make sure everyone is safe.
+Naturally, gathering evidence isn’t at the top of your priorities — you want to ensure everyone is safe.

-But just a couple days after a car accident, you’ll get a call from an insurance claims adjuster.
+But a few days after a car accident, you’ll get a call from an insurance adjuster.

-You need to be very careful what you say — you’d be surprised what the insurance company can hold against you.
+You must be very careful what you say — you’d be surprised what the insurance company can hold against you.

-Knowing what to expect when the other party’s insurance adjuster calls is the best way to prepare.
+The best way to prepare is to know what to expect when the other party’s insurance adjuster calls.

 Don’t forget that you have every right to a car wreck lawyer, and read on below for some tips.